 We obtain substantially all of the packaging for our shell eggs from a sole-source supplier.
 Any disruption in the supply of our shell egg cartons, including as a result of interruptions to global shipping, could delay our production and hinder our ability to meet our commitments to customers.
 If we are unable to obtain a sufficient quantity of our packaging on commercially reasonable terms or in a timely manner, or if we are unable to obtain alternative sources, sales of our products could be delayed or we may be required to redesign our products.
 For example, in connection with increased demand for shell eggs in relation to the COVID-19 pandemic in 2020, the supplier of substantially all of our shell egg cartons began to prioritize packaging for core egg products (such as 12-count packages), and we separately experienced certain quality issues with our 18-count egg cartons.
 As a result of these events, and in order to otherwise meet demand for our products, we began using recycled plastic packaging for certain of our shell egg products.
-While this change in packaging issues will not impact our operations, there is no guarantee that we will not experience similar packaging issues in the future, or that any such packaging issues will not impact our ability to meet product demand for our shell eggs.
-For example, consumers may be less likely to accept products packaged using certain materials, or modified packaging may make it less likely for consumers to locate our products in stores.
+While this change in packaging did not materially impact our operations, there is no guarantee that we will not experience similar packaging issues in the future, or that any such packaging issues will not impact our ability to meet product demand for our shell eggs.
 Any of these events could result in lost sales, price increases, reduced gross margins or damage to our customer relationships, which would have a material adverse effect on our business, financial condition and results of operations.

-Because we rely on a limited number of third-party cold storage vendors to store our products, we may not be able to maintain or obtain the capacity necessary to store our products.
+Because we rely on a limited number of third-party vendors to manufacture and store our products, we may not be able to maintain manufacturing and storage capacity at the times and with the capacities necessary to produce and store our products or meet the demand for our products.

-We rely on a limited number of cold storage providers to store our products.
-Our financial performance depends in large part on our ability to obtain adequate cold storage facilities services in a timely manner.
-We are not assured of continued cold storage capacities.
-Certain of our cold storage providers could discontinue or seek to alter their relationship with us.
+We rely on a limited number of co-manufacturers and cold storage providers.
+We currently rely on two co-manufacturers for hard-boiled eggs, one co-manufacturer for stick butter, one co-manufacturer for spreadable tub butter, one co-manufacturer for ghee, and one co-manufacturer for liquid eggs.
+Our financial performance depends in large part on our ability to obtain adequate co-manufacturing and cold storage facilities services in a timely manner.
+We are not assured of continued co-manufacturing and cold storage capacities.
+Certain of our co-manufacturers or cold storage providers could discontinue or seek to alter their relationship with us.
 In addition, we are not assured of sufficient capacities of these providers commensurate with increased product demand.